youtplayer/yout/README.md

 # What to expect from the next release?

-- Remote Control via Mobile
+- Remote control via mobile
-- No Ads
+- No ads
-- Unlimited Playlists
+- Unlimited playlists
-- Indiviual videos can be played
+- Individual videos can be played
-- Identify when you copy a YouTube link outside the app and ask you if you want to watch or add it when you get back to the app.
+- Identify when you copy a YouTube link outside the app and ask you if you want to watch or add it when you get back to the app
-- New Design
+- New design
-- Playlist Roulette
+- Playlist roulette
-- Native Desktop Notifications
+- Native desktop notifications when the video has changed
 - Search from YouTube
 - Auto skip videos that can't be played